With the most Bears anywhere on Earth, Kamchatka is Rugged beyond Rugged

 “There was this one guy, a student, he stayed with me in a cabin for two weeks,” Sergey told us, “He didn’t come back one night so I went out looking, and I found him lying there in the snow.
 He must have just sat down to rest and froze to death in his sleep.”

-We were probably the only tourists in about a 300 mile radius, and it was weird how this was the only thing which seemed to give him amusement.
+We were probably the only tourists in about a 300-mile radius, and it was weird how this was the only thing that seemed to give him amusement.
 Another tale didn’t inspire confidence in the local health services.

 We also learned about his eating habits (“Why you eat this shit?” he asked as he saw me making some noodles, “Eat fish!”), his devil-may-care attitude to culinary hygiene (“only stupid housewives wash the dishes!”) and got some revealing insights into how and when he bathes (“The hot water’s working?
 I haven’t used that tap in about five years”).
 But now it was time for bed.